telerik/blazor-docs/components/dropzone/integration.md

 ---
-title: Overview
+title: Integration
 page_title: DropZone Integration
-description: Discover the Blazor DropZone for Blazor and explore the examples.
+description: Integration of the Blazor DropZone with FileSelect and Upload.
 slug: dropzone-integration
-tags: telerik,blazor,dropzone,external,drag,drop,file,overview
+tags: telerik,blazor,dropzone,external,drag,drop,file,integration,fileselect,upload
 published: True
 position: 5
 ---

 # DropZone Integration

-This article explains the specifics of integrating the DropZone with the [FileSelect]({%slug fileselect-overview%}) and [Upload]({%slug upload-overview%}) component.
+This article explains the specifics of integrating the DropZone with the [FileSelect]({%slug fileselect-overview%}) and [Upload]({%slug upload-overview%}) components.

 >caption In this article:
 * [Basics](#basics)